HelenELee/workday-scheduler/README.md

 # Work Day Scheduler

 ## Description
 The work day scheduler allows the user to enter events for each hour in the work day from 9am to 5pm.
-Events can be added and saved row by row, or saved all together using the Save All button.
-Likewise data can be cleared from each event row by row or all together using the Clear All.
-When events are svaed the event data is stored in local storage so can be displayed till the event is cleared.
+Events can be added and saved row by row, or saved all together using the 'Save All' button.
+Likewise data can be cleared from each event, row by row, or all together using the 'Clear All'.
+When events are saved the event data is stored in local storage so will be displayed till the event is cleared.
 All updates will update local storage when saved.
 The current date and time are displayed at the top of the scheduler.
 The time is updated every minute.
 Time slots in the scheduler are colour coded.
 Those in the past are grey, current are red and future are green.
-When text is entered in a row the row border turns black so you can see what has been saved and what has not been saved.
+When text is entered in a row, the row border turns black.
+The border disappears when the row is saved so you can see what has been saved and what has not been saved.

-The work day scheduler was developed using a combination of HTML, CSS and Javascript, JQuery, Bootstrap, Day.js.
+The work day scheduler was developed using a combination of HTML, CSS and Javascript, JQuery, Bootstrap, Day.js and Google Fonts.

 Noteworthy features are:
 * Use of Day.js to format date/time